Blind Super-resolution of Point Sources via Projected Gradient Descent: Numerical simulations

-The first experiment studies the recovery ability of PGD-VHL through the framework of phase transition and we compare it with two convex recovery methods: VHL \cite{chen2020vectorized} and ANM \cite{yang2016super}.
+The first experiment studies the recovery ability of PGD--VHL through the framework of phase transition and we compare it with two convex recovery methods: VHL \cite{chen2020vectorized} and ANM \cite{yang2016super}.
 Both VHL and ANM are solved by CVX \cite{cvx}.
+PGD--VHL will be terminated if $\twonorm{y-\calA(\mX_t)}\leq 10^{-5}$ or a maximum number of iterations is reached.
 The tests are conducted with $n=64$ and the varied $s$ and $r$.
-Figure \ref{fig:phase transition}(a), \ref{fig:phase transition}(b) and \ref{fig:phase transition}(c) show the phase transitions of VHL, ANM and PGD-VHL when the locations of point sources are randomly generated , and Figure \ref{fig:phase transition}(d), \ref{fig:phase transition}(e) and \ref{fig:phase transition}(f) illustrate the phase transitions of VHL, ANM and PGD-VHL when the separation condition $\Delta:=\min_{j\neq k}|\tau_j -\tau_k| \geq 1/n $ is imposed.
+We repeat 20 random trials and record the probability of successful recovery in our tests.
+A trial is declared to be successful if $\fronorm{\mX_t - \mX^\natural}/\fronorm{\mX^\natural} \leq 10^{-3}$.
+Figure \ref{fig:phase transition}(a), \ref{fig:phase transition}(b) and \ref{fig:phase transition}(c) show the phase transitions of VHL, ANM and PGD--VHL when the locations of point sources are randomly generated, and Figure \ref{fig:phase transition}(d), \ref{fig:phase transition}(e) and \ref{fig:phase transition}(f) illustrate the phase transitions of VHL, ANM and PGD--VHL when the separation condition $\Delta:=\min_{j\neq k}|\tau_j -\tau_k| \geq 1/n $ is imposed.
 In this figure, white color means successful recovery while black color indicates failure.
-It is interesting to observe that PGD-VHL has a higher phase transition curve than VHL whether the separation condition is satisﬁed or not.
-Moreover, by comparing Figure \ref{fig:phase transition}(b) with (c), we observe that PGD-VHL is less sensitive to the separation condition than ANM.
+It is interesting to observe that PGD--VHL has a higher phase transition curve than VHL whether the separation condition is satisfied or not.
+Moreover, by comparing Figure \ref{fig:phase transition}(b) with (c), we observe that PGD--VHL is less sensitive to the separation condition than ANM.

-In the second experiment, we study the phase transition of PGD-VHL when one of $r$ and $s$ is ﬁxed.
-Note that in this test, the separation condition is not imposed for PGD-VHL.
-Figure 2(a) indicates a approximately linear relationship between $s$ and $n$ for the successful recovery when the number of point sources is ﬁxed to be $r = 4$.
-The same linear relationship between $r$ and $n$ can be observed when the dimension of the subspace is ﬁxed to be $s = 4$, see Figure 2(b).
+In the second experiment, we study the phase transition of PGD--VHL when one of $r$ and $s$ is fixed.
+Note that in this test, the separation condition is not imposed for PGD--VHL.
+Figure 2(a) indicates an approximately linear relationship between $s$ and $n$ for the successful recovery when the number of point sources is fixed to be $r = 4$.
+The same linear relationship between $r$ and $n$ can be observed when the dimension of the subspace is fixed to be $s = 4$, see Figure 2(b).
 Therefore there exists a gap between our theory and empirical observation and we leave it as future work.